toshitehdev/greenfield-docs/src/guide/get started/get-started.md

+You can downloard your own file in DCellar V1.0.
 When you are downloading a file, gas fee will be charged from your current login account, which is also your owner account.
 If your balance is insufficient, you will be informed to Transfer In first.

 ::: warning
 Each download operation will consume **Download Quota**, which is related to file size.
-In current testing phase, each user will be given **5G**'s free quota.
-And users are not able to buy new quota.
+In current testing phase, each bucket will be given **10G**'s free quota.
+And users are not able to buy new quota for now.
 :::

 When your remaining quota is smaller than the required quota for a certain file you are downloading, your download will be failed, you will receive an error message as follow: